 You’ve been going back and forth between TipRanks and Seeking Alpha Premium for days.
 Both promise better stock research.
-Both have proprietary rating systems.
-Both claim to help you make smarter investment decisions.
+Both have a proprietary rating system.
+Both claim to help you make a smarter decision.

 Here’s the straight answer: TipRanks is the better choice for most investors.
-At $99/year versus $269/year, it’s 63% cheaper, offers a 30-day money-back guarantee (versus SA’s 7-day trial), and solves the more fundamental problem—knowing which analysts are actually worth listening to.
+At $99/year versus $299/year it is 67% cheaper, it offers a 30-day money-back guarantee (versus Premium’s 7-day trial), and it solves the more common problem — knowing which analysts are worth the time.

-But Seeking Alpha Premium wins if you want research depth over data efficiency.
-Let me show you exactly why.
+Seeking Alpha Premium wins if you want a library, not an overlay.
+Let me show you the exact line.

 TipRanks vs Seeking Alpha Premium: Quick Comparison